IN OUR BREWERIES

 RECYCLING & COMPOSTING

 We have participated in Allied Waste’s Post-consumer Waste Composting program since its inception in December 2009.
-Through it, we are able to compost all of our food prep scraps, food left on our diner's plates, and paper towels & napkins.
+Through this program, we are able to compost all of our food prep scraps, food left on our diner's plates, and paper towels & napkins.
 Once a week, this material is taken to Allied Waste's composting facility, located 10 miles north of Corvallis.
 Once converted into compost, it is returned to Corvallis for use by local farmers and gardeners.
 Since 2009, we have been able to divert a large portion of our waste to compost, rather than landfills!

 As a styrofoam-free restaurant, even our to-go containers are compostable!
 Simply put them in your home composting bins and let microorganisms go to work on transforming packaging into fertilizer.